Skirt Steak Salad with Parsley Vinaigrette

 - 2 Tbsp fresh parsley, chopped

-- 1/2 lb skirt steak (flank steak or top round sirloin will work too)
+- 1/2 lb skirt steak (flank steak or top round sirloin work too)

 Directions: